 A Guide to Host Agency and Consortia Education [+Comparison Chart]

-Host agency and consortia education is one of ten gillion travel agent education opportunities.
+Host agency and consortia education are one of ten gillion travel agent education opportunities.
 (Yep.
 I counted.)
 Why are there so many to choose from?
 Well, in the past decade, hosts and consortia educational opportunities have really developed to respond to the needs of an ever-growing segment of independent travel agents.

-Chances are, if you can imagine it, it exists.
+Chances are if you can imagine it, it exists.

 Hurray!
 You have choices!
 Shucks.
 How do you wade through all the choices if you’re not exactly sure what you’re looking for?
 Read this article and check out the voluminous information in our infographic.
 That's how!
 Here's what we have in store:

 - Sneak Preview: Steph Lee Chats Travel Host Education [Video]

 - What the Heck Is a Host Agency & Consortium?
 (The crib notes.)